 - Fees, fees, fees.
 Depending on which card you choose to buy, you could be charged a small fee every time you choose to top it up.
 That’s why it’s worth shopping around and comparing offers provided by different companies.
 Similarly, if you need to take cash out at an ATM, or refund money back off your card into your bank account, be warned that these usually come with hefty fees with most cards.

 There are many reasons why getting a prepaid card can be a great financial choice, but the two main ones are:

-When you go abroad, it can sometimes be stressful trying to navigate the best way to handle finances.
+- Travel: When you go abroad, it can sometimes be stressful trying to navigate the best way to handle finances.
 Should you take your debit card from home and risk theft, loss, or expensive exchange rate fees when you take money out at an ATM?
-OR, should you exchange cash before you leave and then carry around large wads of cash with you wherever you go?
+Or, should you exchange cash before you leave and then carry around large wads of cash with you wherever you go?
 Prepaid cards are the answer to all of these worries.
 By having a card you don’t need to worry about indiscreetly carrying around large rolls of money, but equally, you don’t need to risk the loss of your debit or credit card and all the headaches and worry that that would entail.

-As a writer who encourages saving money and living within your means, prepaid credit cards are something I cannot recommend enough.
-If you struggle with budgeting, or perhaps have trouble with impulse control when shopping or on a night out, then this could really be the answer to your prayers.
+- Self control: If you struggle with budgeting, or perhaps have trouble with impulse control when shopping or on a night out, then this could really be the answer to your prayers.
 Restricting yourself to a certain amount of spending money each month can make you more mindful of your outgoings and really help you understand where you are spending your money, and what on.
 It has the ease of a debit and credit card without the spending pitfalls.

 There are many reasons why getting a prepaid card may or may not be for you, however it always pays to be up to date and informed of all financial choices and tools that are available to you.
-The more read, the more you know.